mastrojs/mastrojs.github.io/data/guide/server-side-components-and-routing.md

     })
   );
 ```

+Note the `../../` when importing the `Layout` component, while previously it was just `../`.
+That's because this file is in the `news/` folder, so you need to go one level further up than before to get to the `components/` folder.

 To test whether that page works, enter `/news/` in the address bar of the Mastro preview pane and hit enter.
 Whenever you change anything in `components/Layout.js`, both pages will be updated!